microsoft/surface-duo-sdk-samples-flutter/starter_sample/README.md

 # duo_flutter_sample

-A new Flutter project.
+This is the basic starter application moified to use the Surface Duo SDK and surface the information in the Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+For details about this application check out the blog post on the [Surface Duo Developer Blog](https://devblogs.microsoft.com/surface-duo/get-started-with-flutter-on-surface-duo/)

 A few resources to get you started if this is your first Flutter project: